Factbox-Governments' efforts to regulate AI tools

 EUROPEAN UNION

+Twelve EU lawmakers urged world leaders on April 17 to hold a summit to find ways to control the development of advanced AI systems, saying they were developing faster than expected.

-The European Data Protection Board, which unites Europe’s national privacy watchdogs, said on April 13 it had set up a task force on ChatGPT, a potentially important first step toward a common policy on setting privacy rules on AI.
+The European Data Protection Board, which unites Europe’s national privacy watchdogs, on April 13 said it had set up a task force on ChatGPT, a potentially important first step towards a common policy on setting privacy rules on AI.

 FRANCE